LukeShortCloud/rootpages/src/administration/virtualization.rst

 resources without the overhead of full hardware allocation.
 It is not possible to use separate kernels with this approach.

+Images
+^^^^^^

+`Docker Hub <https://hub.docker.com/>`__ provides a central location to find, download, and upload container docker and CRI-O compatible images.
+Here is a list of common operating system images for each family of distributions:

+-  Arch Linux

+   -  base/archlinux

+-  Fedora

+   -  centos:7
+   -  fedora:28

+-  Debian

+   -  debian:9
+   -  ubuntu:18.04

+-  openSUSE

+   -  opensuse/leap:15.0

+More containers can be found `here <https://hub.docker.com/explore/>`__.

 docker
 ^^^^^^